konstfish/margios/README.md

 # margios
-Like Nagios but simpler and smaller and uses Telegram as medium
+Like Nagios but simpler and smaller and uses Telegram as medium.

+(Works 100% on raspbian)

 ### Setup Instructions